centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

   - isDate() - Shows error if the input value is not a valid date, the expected format is dd/mm/yyyy

-  - minDate(date) - Shows an error if the input value date is less than provided date.  eg. `minDate('20/12/2020')`
+  - minDate(date) - Shows an error if the input value date is less than the provided date.  eg. `minDate('20/12/2020')`

-  - maxDate(date) - Shows an error if the input vale date is greater than the provided date.  eg. `maxDate('31/12/2022')`
+  - maxDate(date) - Shows an error if the input value date is greater than the provided date.  eg. `maxDate('31/12/2022')`

   - isPostcode(includeEircode) - Shows an error if the input value is not a valid UK postcode.
 This validation will include Eircode (Irish postcodes) when you pass a parameter of `true` to the validation function.  eg. `isPostcode(true)`